freixas/gamma/src/main/templates/README.txt

 INSTALL JAVAFX

-Download and install JavaFX 25 [LTS] (or later) from
+Download and install JavaFX @gamma.java.version@ [LTS] (or later) from

 https://gluonhq.com/products/javafx/

 (for Type, select SDK)

 The download should be a ZIP file.
-You can place the included javafx-sdk-25 folder anywhere.
+You can place the included javafx-sdk-@gamma.java.version@ folder anywhere.

 You will need to create a JAVAFX_HOME environment variable.
 The JAVAFX_HOME path